OolongJunSun/Crawl-Eat-Die-Repeat/README.md

 # Crawl-Eat-Die-Repeat
-Physics-based evolutionary simulation with neural network controlled agents.
+Physics-based evolutionary simulation for agents without a control system.